jrcastle/jrcastle.github.io/_posts/2017-08-08-EbyEFlowAnalysis.md

 This [software package](https://github.com/jrcastle/EbyEAnalysis) was written over the span of my graduate career at the University of Kansas.
-This repository contains code written in C, C++ and python that reads data sets recorded by the CMS detector at the CERN LHC and returns physics insights through plots.
+This repository contains code written in C, C++, and python that reads data sets recorded by the CMS detector at the CERN LHC and returns physics insights through plots.
 Key statistical techniques utilized in this analysis include: